dylanaraps/wal/README.md

 ### Applying the theme to new terminals.

 `wal` only applies the new colors to the currently open terminals.
-Any new terminal windows you open won't be using the new theme unless you add a single line to your shell's start up file. (`.bashrc`, `.zshrc` and etc.) The `-r` flags tells `wal` to find the current colorscheme inside the cache and then set it for the new terminal.
+Any new terminal windows you open won't be using the new theme unless you add a single line to your shell's start up file. (`.bashrc`, `.zshrc` etc.) The `-r` flags tells `wal` to find the current colorscheme inside the cache and then set it for the new terminal.

 Add this line to your shell startup file. (`.bashrc`, `.zshrc` or etc.)